Ma7moudSama7a/Ma7moudSama7a/README.md

 - 👋 Hi, I’m @Ma7moudSama7a
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP.
-- 💞️ I’m looking to collaborate on IVY
+- 💞️ I’m looking to collaborate with IVY SW team.
-- 📫 How to reach me mahmoud.samaha@ivyis.org
+- 📫 How to reach me -->  dev.mhsamaha@gmail.com

 <!---
 Ma7moudSama7a/Ma7moudSama7a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.